mokurin000/fuckingfast-batch-download/README.md

 # fuckingfast-batch-download

-Extract direct link from `fuckingfast.co`, to automate download large games from fitgirl.
+Extract direct link from `fuckingfast.co`, to semi-automate download large games from fitgirl.